GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper/README.md

 <!--mdtogo:Short-->

-Validate the KRM resources using [Gatekeeper] constraints.
+Validate the KRM resources using [Gatekeeper] policies.

 <!--mdtogo-->